By Matt Stefano

 “It feels great to sign with the Niagara IceDogs,” said Theriault.
 “I’m super excited and I can’t wait to get started in August.
 It’s a great organization and I’m very happy to be apart of it.”

-The 19 year old forward finished the 2018-2019 regular season with a league-leading 40 goals and finished tied with teammate Noah Boman for the league-lead in points with 76.
+This past season with the Thunderbirds, the 19-year-old forward finished with a league-leading 40 goals and finished tied with teammate Noah Boman for the league-lead in points with 76.

 “We’re excited for Lucas and for his future with the IceDogs.
 For two years Lucas was a leader on and off the ice for the Soo Thunderbirds and knowing what Lucas brings to the table, he’ll be a major contributor to the IceDogs Hockey Club,” said Thunderbirds general manager Trevor Zachary.